Ministry of Livestock and Fisheries (Tanzania)

 The Ministry of Livestock and Fisheries is a government ministry in Tanzania.
 Its mission is to "build and support the technical and professional capacity of local government authorities and [the] private sector ... to develop, manage, and regulate the livestock and fisheries resources sustainably."

 The Minister for Livestock and Fisheries is Abdallah Ulega.

-Blue Economy Drive
+Blue economy

 Tanzania has adopted the blue economy drive by setting aside a huge amount to improve productivity & efficiency in fish farming and deep sea fishing.

-Government of Tanzania are set to supply Small and Medium Entrepreneurs with 320 modern fishing boats so they can benefit from the Blue economy.
+Government of Tanzania are set to supply Small and Medium Entrepreneurs with 320 modern fishing boats so they can benefit from the blue economy.